bluerobotics/bluerobotics.github.io/thrusters/m200-motor.md

 - Basic ESC: http://bluerobotics.com/store/speed-controllers/besc-30-r1/

 manual-links:
-- T100 Thrusters: /thrusters/
+- T100 Thruster: /thrusters/
-- T200 Thrusters: /thrusters/t200/
+- T200 Thruster: /thrusters/t200/
 - Basic ESC: /besc/
 ---

 #Introduction

-The M100 Motor is a brushless electric motor for use underwater.
+The M200 Motor is a brushless electric motor for use underwater.
 It is pressure resistant and ruggedized against harsh ocean conditions.
-Many of the motor's components are used in the [T100 Thruster](/thrusters/).
+Many of the motor's components are used in the [T200 Thruster](/thrusters/t200).

 ##Safety